 During a recent fire hazard inspection a homeowner asked if they can clear vegetation and plants growing on either side of a stream that passes through their property.
 They were concerned with rumors that the County would fine people who did this.
 So they asked for our help in getting to the truth.
 This post summaries what we learned.

-Speaking with the good folks at the Solano County of Public Works, they explained their role in keeping waterways and streams clear.
-Public Works takes responsibility for areas near or under bridges and roads.
-However, if a stream passes through your property, the County will not clear overgrown vegetation or flammable growth.
-Because it is on private property the County hopes and expects that the property owner will take care of this.
-This includes removing bushes, grasses, trees and such from either side of the stream, assuming both sides are on your property.
+Speaking with the good folks at the Solano County of Public Works, they explained their role in keeping water ways and streams clear.
+For areas near or under bridges and roads, Public Works takes responsibility for that.
+However, if a stream passes through your property the County will not clear overgrown vegetation or flammable growth.
+Because it is on your property the County hopes and expects that the property owner will take care of this.
+This includes removing bushes, grasses, trees and such from either side of the stream assuming both sides are on your property.
 There are no restrictions from doing so and no fines will be made because you are taking care of your property.